SummerSlam (2016): Main event

 In the main event, Brock Lesnar fought Randy Orton.
 During the match, Lesnar threw Orton off the barricade through a broadcast table.
 Orton executed an RKO on the top of another broadcast table.
 Orton carried Lesnar back to the ring and performed an off-the-rope DDT.
 Orton then executed a second RKO for a near-fall.
 As Orton attempted a punt kick, Lesnar countered with an F-5 for a near-fall.
 Lesnar removed his gloves and attacked Orton bare-knuckled, legitimately hitting him with numerous elbow strikes which caused Orton to bleed profusely.
 This led to Lesnar winning via technical knockout and Randy Orton tended to by WWE medical personnel.
-Afterwards, Shane McMahon came to the ring to check on Orton and was immediately given an F5 by Lesnar when confronted.
+Afterwards, Shane McMahon came to the ring to check on Orton and was immediately given an F-5 by Lesnar when confronted.

 Aftermath

 Following the event, Randy Orton received ten staples to close a laceration on his forehead.
 Reportedly, there was also a backstage confrontation between Brock Lesnar and Chris Jericho.
 According to Dave Meltzer of Wrestling Observer Newsletter, Jericho questioned WWE producer Michael Hayes about whether the finish was planned or not.
 After getting no response from Hayes, Jericho became angrier.
 Lesnar confronted Jericho and the two exchanged words and tangled up against a wall before Triple H and Vince McMahon broke up the situation, with McMahon stating that the ending was planned.